Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ||===============================================================||
   </pre>

-## 8  .  profile 2: DASH and HLS Ingest Protocol Behavior
+#  profile 2: DASH and HLS Ingest Protocol Behavior

 Operation of this profile MUST also adhere
-to general requirements in section 4.
+to general requirements in section 5.

-### 8.1  General Protocol Requirements
+##  General Protocol Requirements

-    1. Before sending the segments based on fragmentedMP4Stream the live encoder/source MUST send a manifest [DASH]
+    1. Before sending the segments based on fragmentedMP4Stream the live encoder/source MUST send a manifest [=DASH=]
         with the following the limitations/constraints.
         1a.
 Only relative URL paths to be used for each segment 1b.
 Only unique paths are used for each new presentation